1sth1sth1ng0n/smscli/README.md

 > Jamf removed the ability to mass action modify the management account status for computers in 10.49.
 We can mass modify computer objects via the uapi instead.

-1. Create an advanced computer search group in Jamf Pro which filters just the devices you wish to mark as `unmanaged` / `managed`.
+1. Create an advanced computer search in Jamf Pro which filters just the devices you wish to mark as `unmanaged` / `managed`.
-2. Make note of the group id from the url.
+2. Make note of the search id from the url.
 3. Install project dependencies `pip install -r requirements.txt`.
 4. - To set computers as `unmanaged`: